MajidRaimi/Chat-With-PDF/README.md

 ## Acknowledgments 🙏

 Special thanks to our instructors and peers in the NLP course for their invaluable guidance and support in bringing this project to fruition.

----

-This README includes specific references to your code, emphasizing the key components and their roles in the project.
-You can modify or expand any section as needed!